September 15th, 2023

 · Electronic Chip Timing, USATF Certified, Boston Qualifier

-· The Wabash Trace Nature Trail is a mostly flat, tree-lined converted railroad line crossing through scenic Iowa countryside with a crushed limestone surfacing
+· The Wabash Trace Nature Trail is a mostly flat, tree-lined converted railroad line crossing through scenic Iowa countryside with a crushed limestone surface

 · 6 Hour time limit, finish line closes at 1:30

-drop bags to Depot for pick-up at end of race.
+Bus will return drop bags to Depot for pick-up at finish.

 · Showers near finish line (423 W. Thomas Ave.)